joancasanelles/joancasanelles.github.io/_pages/about.md

 ## Biography

-I'm an ecologist specializing in urban biodiversity, predictive modeling, and socio-eco-evolutionary dynamics.
-Currently, I'm a SNF Postdoc Mobility fellow at TU München and a guest scientist at the Swiss Federal Research Institute WSL, working on understanding how urban environments impact species interactions and ecological processes.
+Hi there!
+I'm an ecologist wit strong interests on urban ecosystems and conservation biology.
+Currently, I'm a Swiss National Science Foundation (SNF) Postdoc Mobility fellow at TU München at the Urban Productive Ecosystems and a guest scientist at the Swiss Federal Research Institute WSL, working on understanding how urban environments impact species interactions and ecological processes.

+Besides my own work, I am also involved in different projects including the SNF Synergia PAPPUS, the DFG project CityBees and the StMELF project Streuklim.

 <style>
 .column-container {